Devansh-Walia/coldly/README.md

 Configurations:

-Please read the [docs](./docs) folder present in the repo to get instructions on how to configure the env to your email.
+Please read the [docs](./docs/how-to-get-env-variables.md) to get instructions on how to configure the env to your email.

 How to use: